WASP-43: Characteristics

-WASP-43 is a K-type star with a mass that is 0.58 times that of the Sun, and a radius that is 0.93 times that of the Sun.
-In other words, WASP-43 is far less massive than the Sun, but is approximately the same size.
+WASP-43 is a K-type star with a mass that is 0.72 times that of the Sun, and a radius that is 0.67 times that of the Sun.
 With an effective temperature of 4400 K, WASP-43 is cooler than the Sun.
 It also has slightly lower quantities of iron than the Sun, with a measured metallicity of [Fe/H] = -0.05 (89% of that measured in the Sun).
 However, in general, the star has a slightly larger quantity of metals than the Sun.
 A notable exception is lithium, which is not present in WASP-43's spectrum.
 However, the star's spectrum also indicates that WASP-43 is an active star.
 WASP-43 has been found to rotate quickly, although the exact mechanism that causes such speed in this rotation is uncertain, it may be possible that this is caused by tidal interactions between WASP-43 and its planet.